yitaozh/yitaozh.github.io/source/_posts/Things-need-to-followup-Life.md

 1. The [eclaimsline](https://www.eclaimsline.com/existing-claim), it's more than $1000, i should followup asap
 1. The massSave for AC, it's $40 per AC, so $120 in total
 1. The overcharged dentist fee, i don't think i should be charged $600
-1. The trip to Europe, i should contact one agent asap and arrange the trip
-1. The xfinity fee has increased to $65/month, chat with an agent on that
-1. Find the best usage of Learnship
 1. The Air ticket credit, is it expired?
     - I bought two AA tickets: New York to Dallas, total: $411.2
     - I canceled the above tickets, now there are $411.2 credit